CSCfi/csc-user-guide/docs/apps/bayescan.md

 bayescan_2.1 -threads 1 test_binary_AFLP.txt
 ```

-With bayescan_2.1 it is important to define the number of threads
+With bayescan_2.1, it is important to define the number of threads
 always explisitely.
-This is because by default BayeScan tries
+This is because, by default, BayeScan tries
 to use all available cores.

-In Puhti, BayeScan tasks should be executed as batch jobs.
+On Puhti, BayeScan tasks should be executed as batch jobs.
 Below is a sample batch job file for BayeScan:

 ```text